-In this studio a high percentage of inbox letters are from artists complaining about things.
+In this studio, a high percentage of inbox letters are from artists complaining about things.
 Some are like leopards jumping out of the screen, clawing wildly.
 As I like to keep our website fairly positive, some of this growling gets answered personally.
 A lot of complaints are about art dealers, art clubs, and general and specific lack of support.
 Other complaints include the state of the economy and personal frustrations.
-Many of these are real and genuine, but I always think how things might improve if artists were to bend their own behavior.
+Many of these are real and genuine, but I always think how things might improve if artists were to bend their own behaviour.
 I’ve noticed that some artists thrive in all seasons — in sunshine and in rain.
 They somehow rise above misfortune and the influence of problematic others.
 It’s more than a shield that they carry — it’s how they are.
-Without claiming any kind of uniformity, artists who thrive often have a certain kind of behavior.
+Without claiming any kind of uniformity, artists who thrive often have a certain kind of behaviour.

-A lot of this behavior has to do with what these artists have to say.
+A lot of this behaviour has to do with what these artists have to say.
 I recognize that in certain environments it’s difficult to keep optimistic, to keep a smiley face.
 That’s one of the reasons why thriving artists tend to avoid certain environments.
 Because we’re a most specialized type of creator-entrepreneur, we have to develop specialized techniques to maintain our rights-of-way.
 As well as becoming masters, some of us become masters at avoiding the negative.
 “Don’t, can’t, won’t,” and a pile of others get purged from vocabularies.
 We retrain ourselves to be positive beings.
 Pundits like Deepak Chopra and David Simon have written books on this sort of self-management.
 We artists need to customize this knowledge to suit our profession.

 Each and every artist is a unique island — living with a unique set of expectations and conditions.
 Self-management and self-education start with introspection.
 Quietly and in our own lairs we owe it to ourselves to take a look within — to get an understanding of who we are and why we do the things we do.